Fisheries and Resources Monitoring System

 Type of production system: Artisanal

-Employment: Number of fishers; Auxiliary employment…; Total employment; % women
+Type: Number of fishers; Auxiliary employment…; Total employment; % women; Number of vessels/fishing…; Measure; Share of production…; Tonnes of fish…

 Means of Production